egnerlab/Lab-Manual/Programming/JavaScript, HTML, & CSS/README.md

 ## Debugging

 Debugging your website/MTurk task can be done right in the browser.
-Chrome is probably the most advanced/easiest to use, but all major browsers have debugging tools. **Note: this guide uses Google Chrome, but it is possible in all browsers.**
+Chrome is probably the most advanced/easiest to use, but all major browsers have debugging tools. **Note: This guide uses Google Chrome, but it is possible in all browsers.**

 Step 1: Once you have written some HTML code, you can run this and see it in your browser.